tapirbug/fernspielapparat/COMPILE.md

     liblzma.so.5.2.2

 When in doubt, check which libraries your target system has installed.

+### `build.sh`
+Builds release binaries and packages them into a versioned `.tar.gz` archive along with documentation and some metadata.
+The resulting archive is placed in the release directory and includes version, target operating system and architecture into its name.
+For example, a 64bit Windows 10 system gives me:
+`release/fernspielapparat-0.1.0-msys_nt-10.0-x86_64.tar.gz`.

 ### `deploy.sh`
 A script is included that combines building and copying the binary to